ppdelabarra/GEnergyPlus/README.md

 ```
-require_relative 'path/to/genergyplus'
+require 'genergyplus'

  ###################################
  ## Create an EnergyPlus model.
  ###################################
- #Provide the EnergyPlus version... only 8.6.0 is supported for now.
+ # Provide the EnergyPlus version... only 8.6.0 is supported for now.

 model = EPlusModel.new("8.6.0")

+ # Or create it based on an existing file

+model = EPlusModel.new_from_file('input_file.idf')

  ###############################################
  ## Use the basic "add" method for adding zones.